andrewbrey/dotfiles/README.md

   and how they are provided to rpi's
   - In general, just need to document the "on boot" shell start background tasks
 - Improve outdate checks (all `pam` interactions?) so that one failing doesn't fail all
+- Make `init` scripts idempotent so that if needed, the `bootstrap` script can be re-run on an already-configured system